 These Christmas pumpkin dog waffles are a healthy and easy way to treat your pet this holiday.
 Made with only 5 ingredients and you can feel good about giving your pup their own special breakfast.

-As you can see she was fairly patient while taking pictures.
-She was dying to gulp up the whole plate.
 I like this treat because it’s much quicker using the waffle iron instead of an oven or dehydrator.
-However I do have a good dog treat recipe using the dehydrator and one made entirely from baby food that you have to bake.
+However I do have a few other healthy dog treats listed if you scroll down.
 Check those out if you are interested in more healthy dog treat recipes.

 - Coconut oil: good for their skin, coat, digestion and may reduce allergies (PetMd article)